Dougley/MegaBot/.github/CONTRIBUTING.md

 Please follow these rules when making contributions to this repository.

-# Source code

-## Unwanted contributions
+# Unwanted contributions

-1. Style violations fixes
-2. ESLint rules changes
+1. Changes to ESLint configuration without justifiable reason
+2. New commands that are confusing to use for end users, exceptions can be made for mod-only commands on a case by case basis
 3. Breaking changes to already existing commands, unless strictly necessary
 4. Unnecessarily large restructurings of code
+5. Additions of extra emoji's as reactions without justifiable reason
+6. Retooling of rewards for the EXP system

-## Code rules
+# Code rules

 ### Verified as working